pivotal/credhub-release/README.md

 cm-release is a kind of wrapper on the source repo "sec-eng-credential-manager".
 This wrapper provides a way to dictate how Bosh uses credential manager (cm) as a release.

 The source code from that repo is submoduled here.
-Use
+To manually update a local repo, use

     ./scripts/update

 to ensure that the latest code has been pulled into the submodules.

+The pipeline "credential-manager.yml" has a phase "bump-credential-manager" that updates the SHA reference in the submodules in order to specify the latest snapshot to be wrapped into a bosh release.

 After that, to create a new release for bosh with